Saturday, 17 May 2025

 Other than that, the semi-finals went rather expectedly and the shows themelves were great, as you'd come to expect from Sweden.
 Petra Mede remains a Eurovision legend and Malin Åkerman is also there.
 I'm surprised they haven't found a way to bring Måns out yet (he's like the Michael Bublé of Eurovision, every year he just pops out of nowhere), but maybe they're simply still defrosting him.

 The interval acts were alright, just not on the same level as the past two Swedish-hosted contests.
-The segment about re-soundtracking Swedish film classics with Eurovision songs felt like a low-effort way to fill in a blank time slot, and the "We Just Love Eurovision Too Much" act somehow managed to read both self-depracating (yay) and condescending (nay) at the same time.
+The segment about re-soundtracking Swedish film classics with Eurovision songs felt like a low-effort way to fill in a blank time slot, and the 'We Just Love Eurovision Too Much' act somehow managed to read both self-depracating (yay) and condescending (nay) at the same time.
 While it started funny, it also just ran way too long.

 All the same, Sweden still knows how to put together a show and that is something they do excel at, so props to them and thank you for a so-far marvellous Eurovision spectacle.